CodingVenus/JavaExercises/README.md

 # JavaExercises
-These are my solutions to the Java Code Gym exercises
+These are my solutions to the Java Code Gym and Hackerrank exercises